ScottLogic/Technology-Carbon-Standard/pages/information/lifecycle.md

 {% include linkedHeading.html heading="Life Cycle Emissions Data" level=3 %}

 A comprehensive [Life Cycle Assessment (LCA)](/glossary#life-cycle-assessment-lca) is necessary to fully quantify the environmental impacts across all stages of a product's life cycle.
-If such data is unavailable, high-level estimates can be based on average emissions per device type, employees’ equipment, shipping mileage.
+If such data is unavailable, high-level estimates can be based on average emissions per device type, employees’ equipment, and shipping mileage.

 Many manufacturers choose to provide [Product Carbon Footprint (PCF)](/glossary#product-carbon-footprint-pcf) data for their products.
 A PCF provides an estimate of the greenhouse gas emissions attributable to a product over its full life cycle.
-This differs from an LCA, which considers broader environmental impacts beyond just greenhouse gas emissions (for example, water consumption and land usage).
+This differs from an LCA, which considers broader environmental impacts beyond just greenhouse gas emissions (for example, water consumption, and land usage).

-Several international standards provide guidelines for estimating environmental impacts such as [ISO 14040](https://www.iso.org/standard/37456.html), [ISO 14044](https://www.iso.org/standard/38498.html) and [ISO 14067](https://www.iso.org/standard/71206.html) and [IEC TR 62921](https://webstore.iec.ch/publication/25994).
+Several international standards provide guidelines for estimating environmental impacts such as [ISO 14040](https://www.iso.org/standard/37456.html), [ISO 14044](https://www.iso.org/standard/38498.html), [ISO 14067](https://www.iso.org/standard/71206.html), and [IEC TR 62921](https://webstore.iec.ch/publication/25994).
 These standards outline different approaches and outputs, which can be difficult to reconcile.
 A widely used methodology in the ICT industry to quantify greenhouse gas (GHG) emissions and estimate product carbon footprints is the [Product Attribute to Impact Algorithm (PAIA)](https://msl.mit.edu/projects/paia/main.html), although it is not strictly compliant with such standards.
 Methodologies can still vary between manufacturers so published figures require careful scrutiny to determine comparability.

-Here are some examples of environmental reports, PCF documents and LCAs from prominent manufacturers that detail the carbon footprints of their products over the full life cycle:
+Here are some examples of environmental reports, PCF documents, and LCAs from prominent manufacturers that detail the carbon footprints of their products over the full life cycle:

 - [Apple Environmental Reports](https://www.apple.com/environment/)
 - [Dell Product Carbon Footprints](https://www.dell.com/en-uk/dt/corporate/social-impact/advancing-sustainability/climate-action/product-carbon-footprints.htm)
 - [HP Product Carbon Footprints](https://h20195.www2.hp.com/v2/library.aspx?doctype=95&footer=95&filter_doctype=no&showregionfacet=yes&filter_country=no&cc=us&lc=en&filter_oid=no&filter_prodtype=rw&prodtype=ij&showproductcompatibility=yes&showregion=yes&showreglangcol=yes&showdescription=yes%23doctype-95&sortorder-popular&teasers-off&isRetired-false&isRHParentNode-false&titleCheck-false#doctype-95&sortorder-popular&teasers-off&isRetired-false&isRHParentNode-false&titleCheck-false)
 - [Samsung Life Cycle Assessment](https://www.samsung.com/global/sustainability/focus/products/sustainability-in-our-products/)

 Reported emissions figures typically represent the mean value of carbon footprint estimates.
-Reported standard deviations or variances highlight the uncertainty inherent in these estimates, arising from the complexities involved in capturing accurate emissions data from manufacturing, transportation and real-world usage scenarios.
+Reported standard deviations or variances highlight the uncertainty inherent in these estimates, arising from the complexities involved in capturing accurate emissions data from manufacturing, transportation, and real-world usage scenarios.

 {% include linkedHeading.html heading="Embodied vs Operational Carbon" level=3 %}